 What is Managed VPS Hosting?

 In a Managed VPS environment, you can sit back, relax and let your host know whatever you’d like done.
-There are no security issues to be concerned about, not function-specific tasks you’ll need to handle.
-Your host will manage everything for you and resolve any issues that crop up
+There are no security issues to be concerned about, and not function-specific tasks you’ll need to handle.
+Your host will manage everything for you and resolve any issues that crop up.

 Instafree – the only free VPS we recommend – offers 10GB storage and 100GB bandwidth with cPanel and Softaculous support.
 A few other providers we used to list here no longer exist or that they don't offer VPS hosting for $0 these days.

-The bottomline is that hardware, software, and bandwidth all costs money.
+The bottom line is that hardware, software, and bandwidth all cost money.
 If service providers are giving you all of this for free, they have to earn money from somewhere else – most likely from your data.

 But then again, these VPS plans are FREE.
 They fit the needs of certain web owners – especially for users who are developing a web application or users who want a taste of VPS hosting before going for the paid options.